 We’ve been analyzing automotive Super Bowl commercials for several years now, and two things are certain: No big-game plug is going to please everybody; same goes for opinions on which company did it best.

 With that in mind, if you want to make a great Super Bowl commercial, make people laugh.
 Make people cry.
 Make people think.
 And be clever about it.
 Maybe toss in something unexpected.
 Do not leave viewers wondering, what was that about?
-For the love of Patrick Mahomes, if you’re going to shell out $5.6 million for a 30-second spot, can you at least make it look like your creative team included someone other than your 12-year-old nephew?
+For the love of Patrick Mahomes, if you’re going to shell out $5.6 million for a 30-second spot, can you at least make it look like your creative team included someone more with more talent and experience than your 12-year-old nephew?
 Sweet Lord, what was that Pringles commercial anyway?
 (I can hear my son now… OK, Boomer.)

 These automotive commercials from Super Bowl LIV stood out—for better and worse.

 What better way to celebrate two holidays in one—Super Bowl Sunday and Groundhog Day—than with our old pal Bill Murray?
 Nearly three decades after weatherman Phil Connors got caught in a weird time loop that forced him to relive the same day over and over, he finds himself back in the same predicament as in the 1993 comedy.
 This time is different, though.
 After Connors spots a new Jeep Gladiator parked on the street, he sees the bright side of the situation—he gets to drive an orange Gladiator Rubicon day after day after day… hard… in the snow… with the doors off… however and wherever he wants.